gurumojo/text/neurodiversity/README.md

 claims of favoritism or direct manipulation via gaslighting and tone policing.
-For any born during the lost generation, before regular screening for [neurodivergence](./glossary.md#neurodivergent) was commonplace among school children, late life self-identification and/or diagnosis following burnout the is often the only path to understanding of the reasons we've struggled so mightily to avoid joblessness and suicide.
-Digital community is often their only refuge from bigotry or resource in self-discovery.
+For any born during the lost generation, before regular screening for [neurodivergence](./glossary.md#neurodivergent) was commonplace among school children, late life self-identification and/or diagnosis following burnout is often the only path to understanding of the reasons they've struggled so mightily to avoid joblessness and suicide.
+Digital community is often their only refuge from bigotry or resource in discovery.

 Discussion